Body

 Dog Fleas

 Fleas are out in full force during the summer, hiding in homes, parks and gardens.
-Learn all the essentials as we teach you how to spot fleas on your dog or cat.
+Learn all the essentials as we teach you how to spot fleas on your dog.

 Cat Fleas